 1. What is the purpose of the Ethical review by the ACC?

 The Neuro follows the guidelines established by the Canadian Council on Animal Care (CCAC).
 According to the Canadian Council on Animal Care (CCAC) Guide to the Care and Use of Experimental Animals Volume 1 - Chapter I , “it is the responsibility of the institutional ACC to ensure that no research or testing project or teaching program, (including field studies), involving animals be commenced without prior ACC approval of a written animal use protocol; further to this, that no animals be acquired before such approval.
 This includes internally funded projects."

 The review process is to ensure that animals are humanely cared for and that the "3R" tenet is respected: replacing the use of animals by alternative methods if possible, reducing the number of animals used and refining the techniques so that pain and discomfort are minimized.

 2. When do I have to submit an Animal Use Protocol (AUP)?

 Submission deadlines for AUP submission are listed here

 3. What approval do I need for a grant application?

 Information on grant applications can be found at the Office of Sponsored Research.
 If you intend to use animals in your research, you must submit an animal certificate (an approved AUP) before your funds can be released.

 4. What is peer review?

 The McGill University UACC Policy on Peer Review for Scientific Merit outlines peer review.
-As well, the MNI Animal Care Committee (ACC) Terms of Reference in Section 4d, states that the ACC has the responsibility to “ensure that each research project has been found to have scientific merit through independent peer review before approving the project.”
+As well, the Neuro Animal Care Committee (ACC) Terms of Reference in Section 4d, states that the ACC has the responsibility to “ensure that each research project has been found to have scientific merit through independent peer review before approving the project.”